UBC-MDS/mental_health_in_tech_dashboard/README.md

 Developer Contribution
 -----------
-The egenral procedures to contribute to the current dashboard is outlined in the contributing file.
+The egenral procedures to contribute to the current dashboard are outlined in the contributing file.
 If ineterested, there are some potentials that other developers can work on.
-For example, the original datset has as many as 27 features, but in this dashboard we have only included 7-8 of the fetures.
-There are also some romms for further improvements in our Map View.
-The current view works fine but the authors feel like it can be modified to include many more information.
+For example, the original datset has as many as 27 features, but in the current dashboard we have only included 7-8 of the features.
+There are also rooms for further improvements in our Map View.
+The current view works fine but the authors feel like it can be modified to include much more information.

 App Installation
 -----------